KevGildea/KinePose/2D/README.md

 ## To Do:
-1. Outut confidence scores
+1. Outut confidence scores.
-2. Custom pose tool
+2. Custom pose tool.
+3. Ensure annotated images are saved in the same format accross all 2D pose tools.
+4. Ensure 'results' outputs are always saved in a consistent manner accross all tools.